 The popular BMS-425 is now also available in a full black version:

 By the way: We recommend mounting the modules in portrait format.
 More efficient, cheaper and higher utilisation of the roof surface, especially outside the securant.
-This way, the outer row of modules becomes a safety marker.
+This way, the outer row of modules becomes a safety marker on the flat-roof.

 Classical solar thermal energy tries to achieve the warmest possible water for domestic hot water consumption.
 This strategy was and is often not effective and also not economical.
-Stagnation temperatures of over 200°C are damaging to the materials themselves, stresses due to material expansion, heat transfer media and seals.
+Stagnation temperatures of over 200°C are damaging to the materials themselves, stresses due to material expansion harm heat transfer media and seals.

 A rethink is called for: the winter balance and the application strategy for the heating period are important.
 Therefore, we focus on the source side of the heat pump.
 This makes annual yields of 450 to 750 kWh/m2 possible.

 Even if the cooling of the PV modules is not the main reason for using PVT, it is still the right approach: With this effort to keep the PV(T) modules as cool as possible throughout, we can maximise the electrical yield as well as the thermal yield.
 And in this way we also increase the service life of the modules, as they are subjected to much less stress and ageing due to the additional mechanical stability and resistance as well as the much smaller thermal fluctuations and fundamentally lower temperatures.